nexxai/semaphore/README.md

 php artisan key:generate
 ```

-Edit the `.env` file to configure your database and other settings.
+Edit the `.env` file to configure your database and other settings, ensuring you configure an `ADMIN_EMAIL` which is who will receive notifications for added tasks

 ### 5. Run database migrations